The government is moving cautiously – some developers think too cautiously – in promoting what could become a major new industrial sector.

 Offshore wind-power development is a huge undertaking.

-Enormous turbines fixed on gigantic masts rise 150 meters above the sea, with foundations reaching 50 meters into the waters below.
+Enormous turbines fixed on gigantic masts rise 100 meters above the sea, with foundations reaching 50 meters or more into the waters below.
 The generating capacity of each turbine is as much as 9 megawatts (MW), compared to an average of 2MW for onshore wind-power turbines.

 Such projects also involve enormous amounts of money and equal amounts of risk, especially in Taiwan, where much of the basic data such as comprehensive wind-speed measurements has not yet been compiled, and where the rules of the regulatory game continue to shift and evolve.